marklister/product-collections/README.md

 [Framian](https://github.com/pellucidanalytics/framian)

 Simple abstractions for working with ordered series data (eg. time series), as well as heterogeneous data tables (similar to R's data frame).
-Based on spire and Shapeless.
+Based on Spire and Shapeless.

 With Framian you specify the data type at retrieval time.

+###Testamonials

+<blockquote>The brilliance of [product-collections] is the tight focus on being really good at one or two things, which, in my opinion, includes not just the powerful type-safe column- and row-oriented operations, but the extensible use of implicit string converters. ....

+ ...
+In product-collections you've hit the ultimate sweet-spot from an idiomatic Scala point of view."</blockquote>

+Simeon H.K.
+Fitch, Director of Software Engineering, Elder Research, Inc.